Oasis Live Concerts, Radio Sessions, Soundchecks, Demos, Promos and Interviews

 The Glastonbury 2004 audio CD apparently has some (reasonably inaudible) issues at 16KHz, but this is the first full source in circulation.

-Please note: any "soundboard" audio sources for this show will have come from the satellite feed, and so will naturally display a cutoff/fallaway around 16KHz as the broadcast was a 256kbps audio feed.
+Any "soundboard" audio sources for this show will likely have come from the digital/satellite feed, and so will naturally display a cutoff/fallaway around 16KHz as the broadcast was a 256kbps audio feed.

 Review From NME.com: